What is Cabozantinib?

 Cabozantinib is an oral drug which works by blocking the growth of new blood vessels that feed a tumour.
 In addition to blocking the formation of new blood cells in tumours, Cabozantinib also blocks pathways that may be responsible for allowing cancers cells to become resistant to other “anti-angiogenic” drugs.
 It is a type of drug called a growth blocker.
 Cabozantinib has been studied or is already in research studies as a possible treatment for various types of cancer, including prostate cancer, ovarian cancer, brain cancer, thyroid cancer, lung cancer, and kidney cancer.
 During my research, I found that it has a connection to Medullary Thyroid Cancer (MTC) which is a type of Neuroendocrine Cancer, frequently associated with Multiple Endocrine Neoplasia (MEN).
 Cabozantinib, under the brand name of ‘Cometriq’ was approved by the FDA in 2012 for use in MTC.
 Read more about Cometriq here.
 It’s also been approved by the FDA for advanced renal cell carcinoma (RCC) (branded as Cabometyx).
 I also discovered that there is an exclusive licensing Agreement with the manufacturers (Elelixis) and Ipsen (of Lanreotide fame) to commercialize and develop Cabozantinib in regions outside the United States, Canada and Japan

-Growth blockers are a type of biological therapy and include tyrosine kinase inhibitors, proteasome inhibitors, mTOR inhibitors, PI3K inhibitors, histone deacetylase inhibitors and hedgehog pathway blockers.
+Growth blockers are a type of targeted therapy and include tyrosine kinase inhibitors, proteasome inhibitors, mTOR inhibitors, PI3K inhibitors, histone deacetylase inhibitors and hedgehog pathway blockers.
 Cabozantinib is a tyrosine kinase inhibitor (TKI).
 They block chemical messengers (enzymes) called tyrosine kinases.
 Tyrosine kinases help to send growth signals in cells so blocking them stop the cell growing and dividing.
 Some TKIs can block more than one tyrosine kinase and these are known as multi-TKIs.

 What is the current trial status of Capozantinib?

 You can read the trial documentation by clicking here.
-The drug also has a temporary short name of XL184.

-A Phase 2 Study to Evaluate the Effects of Cabozantinib in Patients with Unresectable Metastatic Pheochromocytomas and Paragangliomas
+A Phase 2 Study to Evaluate the Effects of Cabozantinib in Patients with Unresectable Metastatic Pheochromocytomas and Paragangliomas (only at MD Anderson Cancer Center Houston)

 BOSTON — Cabozantinib (Cabometyx) may benefit patients with malignant pheochromocytomas and paragangliomas, according to results of a phase II trial presented here.